DidoMarchet/datocms-plugin-saleor/README.md

 # DatoCMS Saleor plugin

-:link: A plugin that enhances your product page, allowing you to quickly find Saleor 's products and variants and link them with DatoCMS
+:link: A plugin that enhances your product page, allowing you to quickly find Saleor products and variants and link them with DatoCMS.

 ## Plugin settings
 You can search the plugin from the DatoCMS admin dashboard or install it from the [marketplace](https://www.datocms.com/marketplace/plugins/i/datocms-plugin-saleor).

-Once installed, you can configure it with the endpoint and credential of your Saleor enviroment.
+Once installed, you can configure the endpoint, the channel and the token (if required) of your Saleor enviroment.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/38940340/189491197-e451b540-0b14-494f-9909-3166bf2642ba.png" width="800" />